FACTBOX-More active Atlantic hurricane season seen for 2016

-May 27 With the start of the 2016 hurricane season less than a week away and a
+May 25 With the start of the 2016 hurricane season one week away and a possible

-possible storm already brewing off the U.S. East Coast, most meteorologists agree that this year
+storm already brewing off the U.S. East Coast, most meteorologists agree that this year will be

-will be more active than last year, in part because of the expected end of the El Niño weather
+more active than normal, in part because of the expected end of the El Nino weather phenomenon

-hurricane seasons such as the one in 2015.
-La Niña, a cooling of those same waters, has been
+hurricane seasons like 2015.
+La Nina, a cooling of those same waters, has been linked to more

-stronger, of which four to eight could become hurricanes with winds of 74 mph or stronger,

-including one to four major hurricanes with winds of 111 mph or more.

-The current El Niño, which started early in 2015, was the strongest since 1997.
-It is
+The current El Nino, which started early in 2015, was the strongest since 1997 and is

 expected to end in the late spring or early summer, according to the U.S. Climate Prediction